gramineproject/graphene/CONTRIBUTING.md

 ## Architectural Changes

-Major reorganizations, architectural changes, or code reorganization are best discussed with the leadership team in advance of writing code.
+Major reorganizations, architectural changes, or code reorganization are best discussed with the maintainers in advance of writing code.
 We welcome contributions, and would hate for anyone to waste time implementing a change that will not be accepted for a design flaw.
 It is much better to reach out for advice first by emailing: